itzg/docker-minecraft-server/README.md

 On startup the `server.properties` file is checked and, if applicable, a warning is printed to the terminal.
 When the server is created (no data available in the persistent directory), the properties file is created with the Watchdog disabled.

-The autopause functionality is not compatible with docker's host network_mode, as the `knockd` utility cannot attach to the eth0 interface in that mode.
+The autopause functionality is not compatible with docker's host network_mode, as the `knockd` utility cannot properly listen for connections in that mode.

 ### Enabling Autopause